fenriskiba/fenriskiba.github.io/software/linux/distro-hopping/notes/fedora-workstation.md

 - [ ] ~~Steam Link - Flatpak~~
   - Took forever and never fully loaded when trying to play Celeste.
 - [x] Sunshine/Moonlight
+  - Had to manually install using `dnf` because Flatpak didn't work.
   - Works well for remote desktop, except from locked machine.
 May be a Wayland issue.
   - Steam Big Picture works great.
 - [x] RustDesk